 Exclamation points and question marks are obvious examples, but many other written conventions are often overlooked—namely periods, paragraph breaks, semicolons, colons, parentheses, em dashes, and commas.
 Two of the best ways to stop overlooking them?
 Notice them and use them.
 Observe the punctuation in your textbook or your favorite novel (or this article, hint hint).
-Experiment with punctuation in your school papers and Facebook posts and texts.
+Experiment with punctuation in your school papers and social-media posts and text messages.

 Mastering punctuation’s power expands our repertoire for conveying meaning.
 The broader our repertoire, the more skillfully we can employ the most effective tools for each context.
 The better our skills, the more our personal style and voice can shine.
 (And the less the memes will gripe.)

 Isn’t it funny how the most useful things get the least recognition because they’re so ordinary?
 Periods and paragraph breaks make up the bulk of our conventions arsenal—and for good reason!
 Imagine if all our sentences ended with exclamation points!
 Or with question marks?
 No periods ever?
 And imagine if all the sentences were shoved together with no paragraph breaks!
 It would be chaos!
 Or at the very least, any emphasis would get lost pretty fast!
 So should we use exclamation points and question marks sparingly?
 For sure!